Updated: Mar 6

 Making puffs is nostalgic and brings back many happy childhood memories.
-I am reminded of tea time - relaxing on ratan easy chairs on the sprawling verandas of tea estates, chatting with family and friends, while sipping tea served on a tea trolley and relishing delicious puffs baked in a wood oven.
-Puffs also used to be a carry along snack on many of our family travels.
+I am reminded of tea time - relaxing on ratan easy chairs on the sprawling verandas of tea estates, chatting with family and friends, sipping tea served on a tea trolley and relishing delicious puffs baked in a wood oven.
+Puffs also used to be a carry-along snack on many of our family travels.
 I have modified the recipe to be quick and easy.
 Hope you too enjoy them!

 This recipe was sent to me by Carol Wood Manek.
 We have reconnected after a few decades through a WhatsApp group, and she shared her creation with this blog.

 I love curry puffs myself, the combination of flaky pastry with a spicy filling rank as divine.
 Egg puffs in particular are my favourite, the yolks add a touch of creaminess to the palate that I crave.
 Thank you, Carol, I will be making this delicious recipe very soon.

 5 eggs boiled and halved (adjust the number of eggs as required)

 1 onion, chopped fine

 1 teaspoon ginger paste

 1/2 - 1 teaspoon chilly powder (adjust according to your spice preference)

 2 Tablespoons olive oil

 1 egg white, whipped with a teaspoon of water